boardgameio/boardgame.io/CONTRIBUTING.md

 ## Issue tracker

 Please use the [Issue Tracker](https://github.com/google/boardgame.io/issues) to discuss potential improvements you want to make before sending a Pull Request for larger changes.
-It's probably a good idea to hold off on features before v1.0 is released (bug fixes are ok).

-The Issue Tracker may also contain items labelled **help wanted** from time to time.
+The Issue Tracker may also contain items labelled **help wanted** or **good first issue** from time to time.
 This is a good place to look if you want to contribute but aren't sure where to start.

 You may also take on any issues that don't currently have an